JusticeOpara/code-exchange/README.md

 - **Profile Page:** Showcase your contributions and track your activity with a personalized profile page.
 - **ORM Using Mongoose:** Simplify data management with Mongoose ORM.
 - **MongoDB:** Rely on MongoDB for robust and scalable data storage.
-- **Mobile Responsiveness:** Access Code Stacker on the go with a fully responsive design for mobile devices.
+- **Mobile Responsiveness:** Access Code Exchange on the go with a fully responsive design for mobile devices.

 ## ✏️ Requirements